Haunted Towns

-Haunted Towns is an American paranormal television series that premiered on August 15, 2017 in the United States on Destination America.
+Haunted Towns is an American paranormal television series that premiered on August 15, 2017 on Destination America.
 The series features the Tennessee Wraith Chasers, a group of professional paranormal investigators that are known for trying to "trap ghosts" during their investigations.
 TWC continue on their paranormal journey by traveling to the most haunted locations in the most haunted towns in America.
 The show initially aired on Tuesdays at 10 p.m.
 EST. For its second season, it was broadcast on the Travel Channel on Fridays.

 Premise

 The series features the Tennessee Wraith Chasers, who are back chasing ghosts using their Southern know-how, science, and engineering during their paranormal investigations.
 This time, they investigate the most haunted locations in the most haunted towns in America, exploring the town's dark history, legend and local lore.